Crag Martin at Chesterfield c Andy Last

 |

 On the 9th July 1988, early on a Saturday morning, I was ringing a brood of European Stonechats on a beautiful area of the South Downs called Cow Gap near Beachy Head in Sussex.
 From a five o' clock dawn that same morning, in the adjacent Whitbread Hollow, I had been tending the nets, extracting birds and ringing them as a member of the Beachy Head Ringing Group.
-Once things had slackened off I left the others and went to ring the stonechats in Cow Gap as part of my ongoing breeding study of this species.
+Once things had slackened off I left the others and went to ring the stonechats in Cow Gap as part of my ongoing study of this species.

 The weather had become warm and sunny after the post dawn chill and I carefully replaced the four young stonechats back into the security of their nest after placing rings on their legs.
 Once I had done this I moved away up the slope to wait and check that the parent birds returned to feed their brood and all was well with the nest.
-I always did this for my own peace of mind.
+I always do this for my own peace of mind.

 It was now eight o' clock.
 Mind and body had slipped into neutral so to speak but whilst indulging in this relaxed state a small brown hirundine flew close to me, moving across the slope.
 I looked through my bins and instead of a Sand Martin found myself looking at a Crag Martin.

 Now this was 1988, before the widespread availability of affordable technology that has brought us digital cameras, sophisticated mobile phones, apps, pagers and the like.
 A two edged sword whose benefits sometimes complicate the simple pleasure of just birdwatching.
 I was aware of the bird's rarity, knew what it was but did not 'punch the air' or 'shout expletives' and certainly did not feel 'stunned' which is now the rather unimaginative over indulged hyperbole used to describe a birder's feelings on finding a rarity.
 Nor was I seized with a hysterical desire to get the news out and inform the entire birding fraternity.
-The fact was that birding was very different in those times.
+Birding was very different in those times.
 Far, far less frenetic and certainly a lot less competitive and triumphal.

 I knew I had to take notes and quietly and methodically I did, as the Crag Martin continued to fly back and fore across the slope below me for the next half an hour.
 I even did a couple of rudimentary drawings as this is what you were required to do in those pre-digital camera days.
 Eventually I went over the hill to inform my colleagues in Whitbread Hollow of my find but when we returned at around 9am it had gone.